List of equipment of the Hellenic Army

-The heavy equipment and weaponry of the Hellenic Army is of mostly foreign manufacture, from American, French, German, Russian and other suppliers.
-The only domestically produced systems have been the ELBO Leonidas APC and the ELBO Kentaurus IFV.
-However, in the last few years, the Greek Defence Industry has advanced significantly.
-One great example of this is the new Hoplite MRAP by EODH.
+Most of the heavy equipment and weaponry of the Hellenic Army is either of foreign manufacture, or of foreign design, license built in Greece, in addition to few domestically developed equipment.
+Countries of origin include the United States, France, Germany, Russia and others.
+The few domestically produced armoured vehicles include the ELBO Leonidas APC.
+However, in recent years, there have been some efforts for new developments by the Greek Defence Industry, such as the new Hoplite MRAP by EODH.

 Equipment runs the gamut from state-of-the-art to obsolescent Cold War inventories; the latter are gradually being retired as no funds are available for upgrade.
 Russian made equipment was received or purchased after the collapse of the Warsaw Pact and second hand US and German equipment was transferred or purchased.

-Recent defence spending cuts have had a big impact in operating costs (maintenance, technical support, operational training, transport and supplies).
-As 80% of the budget is spent on salaries and administrative costs the Hellenic Army faces the challenge of reorganizing its structure.
-This may lead to closing down some of the 500 military bases scattered across the country and reducing the size of the Army, transforming the Hellenic Army into a smaller but largely professional force.

-Under the Force Structure 2005-2020 plan large-scale changes in the Army will be implemented.
-Only two categories of units will exist: active and mobilized (reserve).
-No main weapon systems will be allocated to mobilized units.